nhthieu/nhthieu.github.io/src/content/projects/hanbai.md

 ---
   title: "Hanbai"
-  description: "Hanbai is an android application that helps online merchants manage orders, customers list and products list."
+  description: "Hanbai is an Android application that helps online merchants manage orders, customers list and products list."
   url: "https://github.com/Anhduy-git/Hanbai"
   status: 'completed'
-  sortOrder: 3
+  sortOrder: 2
   draft: false
 ---

-Hanbai is an android application that helps online merchants manage orders, customers list and products list.
+Hanbai is an Android product managing/ordering application that helps online merchants manage orders, list of customers and products.
+This project was done as the competition project for the Pencil Philosophy Coding Contest in 2022.

 ## Logo